The weather forecast for La Jolla, CA is much like the rest of San Diego…

 Sunny bike ride on Thanksgiving

-If your dog doesn’t like going out in the rain, she’ll almost never have to worry in La Jolla.
-People take their dogs to their favorite places all year long, as the Village has many dog-friendly businesses!
+If your dog doesn’t like to walk in the rain, she’ll almost never have to worry in La Jolla.
+People take their dogs to their favorite places all year long, as the Village has many dog-friendly locations.
+La Jolla Shores, for example, allows dogs to be off leash in the evening (6:00 pm in the summer, and 4:00 pm in the winter).
 Hint: many restaurants with balcony or outdoor seating will let you bring your dog, and stores that have a water bowl outside are a good bet.
 Always ask staff, though.

 Enjoy the weather at the Salk Institute

 With a sunny and clear sky like this, take the time to go on a tour of the picturesque Salk Institute.
-It’s got a great view of the sea and the open sky that’s only accentuated by the gorgeous architecture!
-Stroll around (don’t forget your camera) and consider bringing a picnic to eat on the lawn.
+The great view of the miles of beach below is only accentuated by the gorgeous architecture!
+Go for a walk around (don’t forget your camera) and consider bringing a picnic to eat on the lawn.

 Visit the seals during a winter sunset